Amboseli & Olgulului-Ololarashi, Kenya

 Bunds (or as we like to call them: “earth smiles”) are semi-circular shaped pits that capture rainwater.

-They are dug in our project areas in Africa in order to capture rainwater that will otherwise get washed away over the dry, barren soil.
+They are dug in the project areas in Africa in order to capture rainwater that will otherwise get washed away over the dry, barren soil.
 By digging bunds, we can regreen a large area in a very short amount of time, benefiting biodiversity, nature, people and – eventually our climate.

 Water bunds are semi-circular holes dug to open up the hard top layer of the soil.

 The bunds slow down and capture rainwater running downhills, preventing erosion of fertile soil.
 The water balance in the soil restores, increasing the water availability for the seeds still present in the soil.
 These seeds now get the chance to sprout, which means: regreening!
+Within the Arusha project area, the Maasai community already dug 22,000 water bunds!